-The COVID-19 pandemic has significantly affected how we and our customers operate our businesses.
-For example, most U.S. states and countries worldwide imposed in 2020, and may continue to impose from time-to-time for the foreseeable future, restrictions on the physical movement of people to limit the spread of COVID-19, including travel restrictions and stay-at-home orders.
-We continue to closely monitor the COVID-19 situation and expect to ask employees to return to working in offices according to local restrictions, in each case, with a focus on our employees' safety.
+The ongoing COVID-19 pandemic has significantly affected how we and our customers operate our businesses.
+For example, most U.S. states and countries worldwide imposed in 2020, and may continue to impose from time-to-time for the foreseeable future, restrictions on the physical movement of people to limit the spread of COVID-19 and its variants, including travel restrictions and stay-at-home orders.
+We continue to closely monitor the COVID-19 situation and expect to ask employees who were working in-office prior to COVID-19 and have not yet returned to working in their offices at least a minimum number of days a week, subject to local restrictions, in each case, with a focus on our employees' safety.
 In addition, our personnel worldwide continue to be subject to various country-to-country travel restrictions, which limits the ability of some employees to travel to other offices or customer sites.
-We believe the lack of an ability to meet in person during most of 2021 and to some degree the first quarter of 2022 made it harder for us to sell complex or new technologies to some customers during these periods.
+We believe the lack of an ability to meet in person during most of 2021 and to some degree the first half of 2022 made it harder for us to sell complex or new technologies to some customers during these periods.
 Once we can again begin to meet with these customers in person, we believe we may improve traction with them.
 To date, we have been able to provide uninterrupted access to our products and services due to our globally distributed workforce, many of whom were working remotely prior to the pandemic, and our pre-existing infrastructure, which supports secure access to our internal systems.
-The total duration and full extent of the impact from the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the ultimate severity and transmission rate of the virus and variants, the extent and effectiveness of containment actions and vaccinations, and the impact of these and other factors on our employees, customers, partners, and suppliers.
+The total duration and full extent of the impact from the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the ultimate severity and transmission rate of the virus and its variants, the extent and effectiveness of containment actions and vaccinations, and the impact of these and other factors on our employees, customers, partners, and suppliers.
 To date, one effect of the COVID-19 pandemic is a global shortage in semiconductors due primarily to supply chain disruptions and many companies, including in the automotive industry, have announced shortages in production.
 Although this shortage has not materially affected our business, this trend may affect our future business opportunities, particularly future Gainshare and Cimetrix run-time licenses, if our customers' production volumes decrease.